 Town Manager's Statement - Two fiscal years ago, the Town appropriated \$50,000 for maintenance costs at the State Hospital property.
 The current balance is \$25,000 (as of Dec 2015).
 This would provide sufficient funding through the period that the Town will dispose of the portion of the State Hospital that these funds are being used for, at which point, any further maintenance will be through the DPW or Recreation Departments.
 The Town is able to include these maintenance costs against the amount that will be shared with the state once a portion of the property is sold.
+This article is a simple majority vote.

-ARTICLE 26: Town Clerk Elections Divider (Town Clerk)
+ARTICLE 28: Town Clerk Elections Divider (Town Clerk)